COFEEL project : feline-livestock COexistence

 Why this project ?

-With the arrival of one of our team members in October 2017 in this overseas territory as rich in its exceptional fauna as in the diversity of human cultures, we have set up this project to support breeders to protect their flock in a sustainable manner.
+With the arrival of one of our team members in October 2017 in this overseas, we set up this project to help breeders protect their stock in a sustainable manner.

-Goats vulnerable to feline attacks in a farm participating to the project.
+Goats vulnerable to feline attacks in a farm participating in the project.

 For what purpose ?